 Lift-Augmenting Devices

-Flaps are mounted on the trailing edge of the wing and are movable to increase the camber and, in some cases, the effective wing area.
-This results in increased lift at lower airspeeds, allowing for shorter takeoff distances and lower landing speeds.
-Many flap designs are retractable and fair smoothly into the wing contour when not in use, while simpler designs consist of a portion of the wing skin extending into the airstream to increase drag and lift simultaneously.
+Flaps are located on the trailing edge of the wing and can be extended to increase wing camber and, in some designs, wing area.
+This increases lift at lower airspeeds, improving takeoff and landing performance.
+These airfoils are retractable and fair into the wing contour.
+Others are simply a portion of the lower skin that extends into the airstream, thereby increasing drag and slowing the aircraft.

-Leading-edge flaps, commonly referred to as slats, are airfoil-shaped surfaces that extend from and retract into the leading edge of the wing.
-Some installations create a slot, which is an opening between the extended slat and the wing leading edge.
-[Figure 1] At low airspeeds, airflow through the slot re-energizes the boundary layer over the upper surface of the wing, delaying airflow separation, increasing maximum lift, and improving controllability near the stall.
+Leading-edge flaps, also referred to as slats, are movable airfoils that extend from and retract into the leading edge of the wing.
+When extended, they create a slot between the slat and the wing leading edge.
+Some aircraft have permanent slots built into the wing's leading edge.
+[Figure 1]

 ![]() |